Kevin2kkelly/Kometa/docs/defaults/chart/letterboxd.md

 # Letterboxd Charts Collections

-The `letterboxd` Default Collection File is used to create collections based on lists .
+The `letterboxd` Default Collection File is used to create collections based on lists from Letterboxd.

 ![](../images/letterboxd.png)